optimizos/Paralfetch/README.md

   1. Source code for Android, Raspberry Pi3, and Meego
   2. Source code for framework automation (e.g., with nautlius-actions package)
   3. Parallfetch for other kernel versions (we have developed Parallfetch from kernel 2.6.x)

+# Important notice
+  % Attached patch file includes modified code for testing GSoC prefetch and page descriptor level monitoring, which are not documented or commented well <br />
+  % Parallfetch do not use any page descriptor level monitoring/handling <br />
+  % FAST supports only ext3 file system, and thus performance comparison with FAST was conducted on ext3 file system.
+Parallfetch supports all kinds of ext file system family (Only metadata detection codes are different) <br />
+  % Supporting nilfs, f2fs is under testing